Guest Post by Angela Fisher, Aspire Sustainability

 For more than six decades, SWE has given women engineers a unique place and voice within the engineering industry.
 The organization is centered around a passion for their members’ success and continues to evolve with the challenges and opportunities reflected in today’s exciting engineering and technology specialties.
 RMI is a Colorado-based nonprofit founded in 1982 and led by the energy efficiency guru Amory Lovins.
 RMI engages businesses, communities, institutions, and entrepreneurs to accelerate the adoption of market-based solutions that cost-effectively shift from fossil fuels to efficiency and renewables.

-Scholarship Chairs:Sarah Green (Entering Freshmen) and Jennifer Buechler (College) The Society of Women Engineers Rocky Mountain Section awards scholarships each year to students entering college and students in college in CO & WY.
+2024 Scholarship Awards Scholarship Chairs:Sarah Green (Entering Freshmen) and Jennifer Buechler (College) The Society of Women Engineers Rocky Mountain Section awards scholarships each year to students entering college and students in college in CO & WY.
 These scholarships are meant to help students continue to excel and reach their educational goals.
-We want to give a special thank you…
+We want to give a…

 2024 RMS Summit Awards

-The SWE RMS Summit Awards are presented to RMS members, teams, or collegiates who have made an outstanding contribution to activities within RMS during the fiscal year.
-Nominees are judged based on the significance of the achievements cited on behalf of the nominee and on the contributions of the nominee to various RMS activities.
-RMS Summit…
+2024 RMS Summit Awards The SWE RMS Summit Awards are presented to RMS members, teams, or collegiates who have made an outstanding contribution to activities within RMS during the fiscal year.
+Nominees are judged based on the significance of the achievements cited on behalf of the nominee and on the contributions of the nominee to…

 2024 Spring Summit Recap